racket/rhombus/rhombus/0000-rhombus.md

 If the point of an operator is terseness, an import prefix may defeat the point.
 Using a library that supplies operators may be one reason to import with a leading `=` to avoid a prefix on the imports.
-To selectively make an operator accessible without it import's prefix, use the `expose` import modifier:
+To selectively make an operator accessible without it import’s prefix, use the `expose` import modifier:

 ```